Five Invasive Plants You Should Never Grow

-As it invades pastures and croplands, crop yield is decreased.
+As it invades pastures and croplands, crop yield drops dramatically.
 Grazing animals tend to avoid it because of its bitter taste and unpleasant odor.

 It is often confused with the ornamental Shasta daisy, which is a larger more robust plant, with strap-like leaves.
-The oxeye daisy is considered an agressive weed in 40 countries.
+The oxeye daisy is considered an aggressive weed in forty countries.